 You take the train to work every day.
 You go on long drives to visit relatives.
 You walk your dog.
 You hike.
 Why not multitask?

-We’ve curated a list of popular podcasts that you can listen to in order to give your learning a boost.
+We’ve curated a list of popular language podcasts that you can listen to in order to give your learning a boost.

 Podcasts about language learning in general

 “A podcast about loving, living and learning languages.”